Why You Need a Budgeting App

 Why It's #1

 YNAB users report saving an average of $600 in their first month and $6,000 in their first year.
-The methodology forces intentional spending decisions.
+The approach forces you to be intentional about every dollar you spend.
+After testing it myself for a few weeks, I noticed I was actually thinking about purchases instead of just making them automatically.

 2. Monarch Money -- Best for Couples